Battlbox

 The ocean is divided into several layers, each with distinct characteristics:

-Epipelagic Zone (0-200 meters): This is the sunlight zone, where light penetrates and supports the majority of marine life we see.
-It’s where most recreational divers explore.
+- Epipelagic Zone (0-200 meters): This is the sunlight zone, where light penetrates and supports the majority of marine life.
+This is the primary zone for recreational divers.

-Mesopelagic Zone (200-1,000 meters): Known as the twilight zone, this area receives minimal light and is home to various bioluminescent creatures.
+- Mesopelagic Zone (200-1,000 meters): Known as the twilight zone, this area receives minimal light and is home to bioluminescent creatures.

-Bathypelagic Zone (1,000-4,000 meters): Also known as the midnight zone, it’s pitch dark and cold, with temperatures near freezing.
+- Bathypelagic Zone (1,000-4,000 meters): Also known as the midnight zone, it is pitch dark with temperatures near freezing.

-Abyssopelagic Zone (4,000-6,000 meters): This zone is characterized by near-freezing temperatures and high pressure.
+- Abyssopelagic Zone (4,000-6,000 meters): This zone is characterized by near-freezing temperatures and extreme pressure.

-Hadalpelagic Zone (6,000 meters and deeper): This includes the deepest parts of the ocean, such as trenches, where pressures exceed 1,000 atmospheres.
+- Hadalpelagic Zone (6,000 meters and deeper): This includes the deepest trenches, where pressures exceed 1,000 atmospheres.

 The Mariana Trench, the deepest part of the ocean, reaches depths of around 11,000 meters (about 36,000 feet).
 At this depth, the pressure is approximately 1,086 bars (15,750 psi), making it one of the most extreme environments on Earth.